-All upper division courses meet for two hours lecture-discussion and three three-hour laboratories per week, unless otherwise designated.
+All upper division courses include three laboratory periods per week, unless otherwise designated.

 Geology 303.
 Concepts of Mineralogy Origin and formation of minerals in the earth's crust.
 Laboratory and field investigation of physical (x-ray included), chemical, and optical properties of minerals and mineral deposits.
 Laboratory and field projects.
 Prerequisites: Chem 211 and Geology 201.
 A field trip fee may be required.
 Consult the Class Schedule for specific details.